testomatio/docs/docs/compliance/overview.md

 The Privacy Policy of testomat.io, operated by Optimum Solutions Sp. z o.o., governs the collection, use, and disclosure of user data.
 Users consent to this policy by using the service.

-Check out a short summary of our privacy policy:
+Check out a short summary of our Privacy Policy:

 - **Introduction:** The Privacy Policy applies to the services offered by testomat.io, operated by Optimum Solutions Sp. z o.o.
 Users consent to this policy by using the service.
 - **Data Collection:** The service collects personal and usage data, including names, email addresses, and browser information, using cookies and other tracking technologies.
 - **Use of Data:** Collected data is used to provide and maintain the service, improve user experience, and send newsletters and promotional materials, with users having the option to opt-out.